csyhuang/hn2016_falwa/docs/source/index.rst

 Package Installation
 ------------------------------

-This current version works in both Python 3.x.
+This current version works in both Python 2.7 and 3.x.
 Note that from v0.3.0 onword, some functions are having  backend in Fortran.
 You will need a fortran compiler (e.g. `gfortran <http://hpc.sourceforge.net/>`_) to implement the installation.